 This is not a full specification of how Message Security will be integrated into the JavaMail system.
-This is a description of one way it could be implemented.
-The purpose of this section is to determine that it will be possible to integrate message security; not to show how it will be integrated.
+This is a description of implementation strategy.
+The purpose of this section is to declare that it is possible to integrate message security; not to define how it will be integrated.
 The final design for Message Security will change based on feedback and finalization of the S/MIME IETF specification.

-This section will discuss encrypting/decrypting messages, and signing/verifying signatures.
-It will not discuss how Security Restrictions on untrusted or signed applets will work, nor will it discuss a general authentication model for Stores (e.g. a GSS API in Java).
+This section discusses encrypting/decrypting messages, and signing/verifying signatures.
+It will not discuss how Security Restrictions on untrusted or signed applets will work, nor will it discuss a general authentication model for Stores For example; a GSS API in Java.